merely-useful/r-rse/r-rse/course-design.md

 - (Idea) Additional features to make use of
     - RStudio addins, snippets, rmarkdown templates, templates
     - rstudioapi?
+        - Comment cwickham: You mean as possible components of a package, right?
+I think of these as things beyond functions that an app can provide.
+Having a survey of them in one place would be really nice (I can't think of anywhere else that does).
+Would shiny apps fit here too?

 - Version control: Using Git and GitHub as a sole user (part 1)
     - Using Git in RStudio (standard add-commmit-history)